GPUOpen-LibrariesAndSDKs/AGS_SDK/README.md

 </div>

 ### What's new in AGS
-AGS now returns a lot more information from the GPU in addition to exposing the explicit Crossfire API and other extensions for DirectX 11.
-Version 4.0 also exposes GCN shader extensions for both DirectX 11 and DirectX 12.
+Version 5.0 is a major overhaul of the library designed to provide a much clearer view of the GPUs in the system and the displays attached to them.
+It also exposes the ability to query each display for HDR capabilities and put those HDR-capable displays into various HDR modes.

 Highlights include the following:

-* The initialization function can now return information about the GPU:
-  * Whether the GPU is GCN or not
-  * The adapter string and device id
+* Full GPU enumeration with adapter string, device id, revision id and vendor id.
-  * The driver version is now rolled into this structure instead of a separate function call
-  * Performance metrics such as the number of compute units and clock speeds
-* New explicit Crossfire API
-  * Provides the ability to control resource transfers between GPUs in Crossfire configuration in DirectX 11
-  * Allows improved performance in multi-GPU configurations
+* Per-GPU display enumeration including information on display name, resolution, and HDR capabilities.
+* Optional user-supplied memory allocator.
+* Function to set displays into HDR mode.
-* New GCN shader extension support
+* DirectX 11 shader compiler controls.
+* DirectX 11 multiview extension.
-  * DirectX 11 and DirectX 12
+* DirectX 11 Crossfire API updates.
-  * Requires Radeon Software Crimson Edition 16.9.1 (driver version 16.40) or later
+  * Now supports using the API without needing a driver profile.
+  * You can also now specify the transfer engine.

+### Driver extensions
-* AGS provides access to additional extensions available in the AMD driver for DirectX 11:
+AGS exposes GCN shader extensions for both DirectX 11 and DirectX 12.
+It also provides access to additional extensions available in the AMD driver for DirectX 11:
   * Quad List primitive type
   * UAV overlap
   * Depth bounds test
   * Multi-draw indirect
+  * Multiview

 ### Prerequisites
 * AMD Radeon&trade; GCN-based GPU (HD 7000 series or newer)